mongodb/specifications/source/server-selection/server-selection.rst

 - Type Mongos: the read preference is sent to the server using the rules for `Passing read preference to mongos`_.

-- For all other types: clients MUST always set the ``slaveOK`` wire protocol flag on reads to ensure that any server type can handle the request.
+- For all other types, using OP_QUERY: clients MUST always set the ``slaveOK`` wire protocol flag on reads to ensure that any server type can handle the request.

+- For all other types, using OP_MSG: If no read preference is configured by the application, or if the application read preference is Primary, then
+  $readPreference MUST be set to ``{ "mode": "primaryPreferred" }`` to ensure that any server type can handle the request.

 The single server is always suitable for write operations if it is available.

-If the server is a secondary, write operations will fail with a "not master" error from the server; this is by design and is a consequence of using a direct connection to a secondary.

 Topology types: ReplicaSetWithPrimary or ReplicaSetNoPrimary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~